Skip to content

 Toggle

-Currently, there is no option to pause your monthly deliveries.
-You can cancel your monthly service and then restart it when you want to.
+There is currently no option to pause your monthly deliveries.
+You can cancel your monthly service and then restart it when you're ready.

-Can I switch from Plan D Small to Plan D Large or vice versa?
+Can I change from Plan D Small to Plan D Large or vice versa?
 (Plan D)

 Toggle